WARNING: Some of the terms used are pornographic or politically incorrect, and thus are not suitable for those under 18.

 - Flipped: A manga that when released outside of Japan has been published to head left-to-right, to make it easier to be read by western audiences not familiar with reading the right-to-left Japanese style.

-- Freeter: Someone who lacks full-time employment or an uneployed, exlcuding housewives, househusbands and students.
+- Freeter: Someone who lacks full-time employment or is uneployed, exlcuding housewives, househusbands and students.

 - Fudanshi: A male “yaoi” fan.
 The terms comes the Japanese phrase for “rotten boy”.